gammazero/nexus/examples/README.md

 2. Run the subscriber with `go run simple/sub/subscriber.go`
 3. Run the publisher with `go run simple/pub/publisher.go`

+## Example Server and Clients

+The example server, in the `server` directory, runs a websocket, tcp raw socket, and unix raw socket transport at the same time.
+This allows different clients to connect using any combination of socket types and serialization schemes, to communicate with each other.

+The example clients are located in the following locations:

+- `pubsub/subscriber/`
+- `pubsub/publisher/`
+- `rpc/callee/`
+- `rpc/caller/`

+To connect a client using different types of transport, specify `-socket=web`, `-socket=tcp`, or `-socket=unix`.
+If no socket type is specified, then the default is `web` and the client uses a websocket transport.

+To choose the type of serialization for the client to use, specify `-serialize=json` or `-serialize=msgpack`.
+If no serialization is specified, then the default for the socket type is used.
+That is `json` for websocket and `msgpack` for tcp or unix raw socket.

 ## RPC Example

 The RPC example provides a callee client as both an external and internal client.
-An internal client is one that is embedded in the same process as the WAMP router.
+An internal client is one that is embedded in the same process as the WAMP router, and does not require a socket or serialization.

 ### Caller and Callee Both External Clients

 1. Run the server with `go run server/server.go`
 2. Run the callee with `go run rpc/callee/callee.go`
 3. Run the caller with `go run rpc/caller/caller.go`

-The server runs a websocket, raw tcp socket, and raw unix socket transport at the same time.

-To connect a client to the different types of transport, specify `-type=websocket`, `-type=rawtcp`, `-type=rawunix`.
-If no type is specified, then the client uses a websocket transport.

 ### Server with Internal Callee and External Caller.